jg723/Python-Instacart-Project/README.md

 # Python-Portfolio

-This portfolio contains code for analyzing Instacart data related to products, orders, and fabricated customer data.
-The data used in this project is based on a 2017 set no longer available on Instacart's website.
+This portfolio contains code for analyzing Instacart data related to products, orders, and fabricated customer and cost data for educational purposes.
+The data used in this project is based on a 2017 data set no longer available on Instacart's website.

 ## Objectives